emnlmn/tot-backend-test/README.md

 - A Dockerfile for the application and a docker-compose file to run the whole ecosystem;
 - OpenAPI documentation;
 - Feel free to add validation rules in addition to the required ones.

-# How to run
-In order to easily run the project you should have `make` installed on your local machine

-To setup the project run:
-`make setup`

-You can get a shell into the node container running:
-`make sh`

-To execute the test suite run:
-`make test`

-To build the production image run:
-`make build-image`